aleksei-berezkin/typique/README.md

 ### 1. Install workspace TypeScript and Typique

-The `typique` package needs to be installed in the same `node_modules` as the workspace `typescript`.
-To make this happen, run both `npm i` / `pnpm add` from the same directory - typically the project root:
+Using workspace-scoped TS plugins, like Typique, require having a workspace TypeScript.
+Both `typescript` and `typique` packages needs to be installed in the same `node_modules`.
+To make this happen, run both `npm i` / `pnpm add` commands from the same directory - the project root typically:

 ```bash
 npm i -D typescript